 How to Get Down to Business with Office Holiday Decorating

 When we bring the holidays to a corporate office, we always keep in mind that a business should reflect a less personal style.
 That said, we do incorporate what is important to that client.
-For example, if the business’s branding includes a defined color – such as Target’s red or UPS’s brown – we blend that into the theme, using touches that blend that corporate color into the décor.
+For example, if the business’s branding includes a defined color – such as Target’s red or UPS’s brown – we blend that into the theme, using touches that blend that corporate color into the holiday décor.

-Similarly, if the business is oriented toward children, we would create a more whimsical display with toys.
+Similarly, if the business is oriented toward children, we would create a more whimsical holiday display with toys.
 But if it is an office of attorneys, we would of course lean toward a classy, less disruptive look.
 Even though the holidays are a time of celebration and joy, an office should still reflect the business’s brand and purpose.

 Here are some easy ways to add holiday flare to your office: